U.S. holiday shoppers buy early, often, online

 According to the Reuters/Ipsos poll conducted over the weekend, 59 percent of people who shopped on Friday said they had completed less than a quarter or none of their holiday-season shopping that day.

-Total spending for the long weekend rose to $59.1 billion (36.9 billion pounds), up 12.8 percent from last year, according to a survey from the National Retail Federation.
+Total spending for the long weekend rose to $59.1 billion, up 12.1 percent from last year, according to a survey from the National Retail Federation.
 An estimated 139.4 million adults visited U.S. stores and websites from Thanksgiving through Sunday, up 6.4 percent from last year, the survey, conducted for the industry trade group by BIGinsight, said.

 Traditionally, stores had waited until Black Friday to make their big push.

-In the latest sign of the growing importance of Internet-based retailing, comScore Inc said Black Friday online sales topped $1 billion (624 million pounds) for the first time, while IBM said online sales rose 16.9 percent year-over-year on Saturday.
+In the latest sign of the growing importance of Internet-based retailing, comScore Inc SCOR.O said Black Friday online sales topped $1 billion for the first time, while IBM said online sales rose 16.9 percent year-over-year on Saturday.

-Wal-Mart's website was second, followed by sites run by Best Buy Co, Target Corp and Apple Inc, comScore said.
+Wal-Mart's website was second, followed by sites run by Best Buy Co (BBY.N), Target Corp (TGT.N) and Apple Inc (AAPL.O), comScore said.

 WAL-MART "MOST IMPROVED"